tkenda/pstone/README.md

 # PStone

 It is a simple static web server that exposes Orthanc's Stone Web Viewer files from front folder, simulates some Orthanc's responses to hack the viewer and redirects the DICOM WADO requests to another endpoint.
-It can be used with all PACS that supports DICOM WADO standard.
+It can be used with any PACSs that supports DICOM WADO standard.

 ## Build